 The only solution is to Reverse into the driveway but that might not be considered by the driver before actually entering the driveway and once entered in a forward direction, the driver would have to reverse out and may not have a passenger to assist in the manoeuvre to check it is clear and safe to reverse out across the footpath of Ash Tree Close.

-Plot 2 Parking Bay Egress Swept path diagram indicates the difficulty exiting the parking bay in reverse gear in order to exit the driveway in a forward gear into Ash Tree Close roadway.
+The Swept path diagram for Parking Bay 1 indicates the difficulty exiting the parking bay in reverse gear in order to exit the driveway in a forward gear into Ash Tree Close roadway.